 Alongside the Lord Shiva temple, A small temple of Goddess ‘Khodiyaar Mataji’ (With her vehicle crocodile) is seen in major pictures of this goddess.

 Being said about God and Goddess, Tungareshwar attracts devotees who visit both these temples at special occasions and festive seasons like ‘Khodiyaar Jayanti’ which comes in around February and ‘Maha Shivratri’ in Shravana Months as Hindu calendar, falling between July and August every year.

 So this monsoon destination is also visited by devotees and trial groups in Summer and Winter too.

-Another companion for humans in such jungle area are Monkey.
+Another companion for humans in such a jungle area is Monkey.
 All seen along the trail path with their little babies till you reach the temple surroundings.
-Beware of this monkeys if you are carrying plastic bags, They do grab away these bags thinking about food inside nad you may loose you costly camera etc inside.
+Beware of these monkeys if you are carrying plastic bags, They do grab away these bags thinking about the food inside and you may lose your costly camera, etc inside.